Experiences of a Returned Peace Corps Volunteer in Namibia (2016-19) and further adventures…

 More difficult, thus postponed to a future post, is a description of my daily life around the house, the town and at work.

 For the moment, let me just end by saying that I miss my loved ones terribly yet am extremely grateful for this opportunity!
 Should you find yourself in my neck of the woods, I hope you’ll pay me a visit!

-Until recently, I served as a Peace Corps Volunteer in Namibia focused on Community Economic Development.
+Until 2019, I served as a Peace Corps Volunteer in Namibia focused on Community Economic Development.
 Before that, I was a high-tech executive, small business owner, consultant and business broker.
 View all posts by Chris

 we moved from south africa but just for a year.

 i was in standard 3 and i would love to go back as it is such a beautiful place to be in.

 i hope you have settled in well , if you can please email some pics especially of the mountains.

 Hi, Ashley, and thanks for your note!
 I am very behind in posting on my blog but will soon have many new pics, including a lot of the Naukluftberg.
 Watch this space!

 Hey Chris, my clients with a fair trade garment business in Nepal might be interested in the factory.